cryptoeax/arbbot/README.md

 Funding this project would allow me to spend time on things like adding support for new exchanges.

 ## Release History
+* 3.0
+    * Added support for Binance.
+    * Added support for the [CCXT library](https://github.com/ccxt/ccxt) for exchange support.
+    * Made some performance improvements to the bot.
 * 2.0
     * Improved the web-based UI, charts, tooltips to help new users, legends
     * Added support for Bleutrade.